Maya village's water, future threatened by Mexican train

 Mexico’s ambitious Maya Train project is supposed to bring development to the Yucatan Peninsula, but along the country’s Caribbean coast it is threatening the Indigenous Maya people it was named for and dividing communities it was meant to help.

-One controversial stretch cuts a more than 68-mile (110-kilometer) swath through the jungle between the resorts of Cancun and Tulum, over some of the most complex and fragile underground cave systems in the world.
+One controversial stretch cuts a more than 68-mile (110-kilometer) swath through the jungle between the resorts of Cancun and Tulum, over ancient, complex and fragile underground cave systems.

-It is one of President Andrés Manuel López Obrador’s signature projects and has drawn objections from environmentalists, archaeologists and cave divers, who have held protests to block backhoes from tearing down trees and scraping clean the thin layer of soil.
+It is one of President Andrés Manuel López Obrador’s signature projects and has drawn protests from environmentalists, who have blocked backhoes from knocking down trees.

-A few miles away from the acres of felled trees where the train is supposed to run, archaeologist and cave diver Octavio Del Rio points to the Guardianes cave that lies directly beneath the train’s path.
-The cave's limestone roof is only two or three feet thick in some places, and would almost certainly collapse under the weight of a speeding train.
+A few miles down the corridor of felled trees where the train is supposed to run, archaeologist and cave diver Octavio Del Rio points to a cave that lies directly beneath the train’s path.
+Its thin limestone roof would almost certainly collapse under the weight of a speeding train.

 “We are running the risk that all this will be buried, and this history lost,” Del Rio says.